Alluxio/alluxio/docs/en/compute/Compute-Hadoop-MapReduce.md

 ### Q: Why do I see exceptions like "java.lang.RuntimeException: java.lang.ClassNotFoundException: Class alluxio.hadoop.FileSystem not found"?

-A: This error message is seen when your MapReduce application tries try to access Alluxio as an HDFS-compatible file system, the `alluxio://` scheme has been configured correctly but the Alluxio client jar is not found on the classpath of your application.
+A: This error message is seen when your MapReduce application tries to access Alluxio as an HDFS-compatible file system, the `alluxio://` scheme has been configured correctly but the Alluxio client jar is not found on the classpath of your application.